San Antonio Attorney for First-Time DWI and DUI Cases.

-In other words, there are two ways prosecutors can prove a person was DWI.
+In other words, there are two ways prosecutors can prove a person is DWI.
 First, they can show the driver was physically or mentally impaired while driving.
-Examples of being physically or mentally impaired include the following: (1) drivers with slurred speech; (2) drivers who are unsteady on their feet; and (3) drivers who cannot maintain their driving lane.
+Examples of being physically or mentally impaired include: (1) drivers with slurred speech; (2) drivers who are unsteady on their feet; and (3) drivers who cannot maintain their driving lane.

-Second, prosecutors can show the driver had an alcohol concentration of .08 or more when they were driving.
-To prove alcohol concentration, police usually use a breath test called an Intoxilyzer 9000.
+Second, prosecutors can show the driver had an alcohol concentration of .08 or more when he or she was driving.
+To prove alcohol concentration, police use a breath-test machine called an Intoxilyzer 9000.
 This is the machine you blow into.
 Or they can get a warrant to draw and test your blood.

 What is the definition of DUI in Texas?

 Texas law defines DUI as “operat[ing] a motor vehicle in a public place, or a watercraft, while having any detectable amount of alcohol in the minor’s system.”
 Accordingly, Texas DUI makes it a crime for a minor to have any alcohol in his or her system while driving a car or operating a boat.
 In addition, a “minor” means a person under 21 years of age.

 Also, Texas DUI is a “Zero Tolerance” law.
 The Texas Legislature passed it for two reasons.
 First, they wanted to help stop minors from driving under the influence.
 Second, they passed the DUI law to prevent the state from losing federal highway funding.
 Texas DUI became the law on September 1, 1997.

 What are the differences between Texas DWI and Texas DUI offenses?

 Texas DWI crimes and Texas DUI crimes differ in several important ways: